Fashion copywriting: What makes an effective product description?

 But clothes don’t only look a certain way, they have a way of feeling too.
 They could for example be ‘loose-fitting’ ‘figure-hugging’, ‘ruffled’, ‘smooth’, ‘airy’ or ‘velvety’.
 By using tactile adjectives in your product descriptions you can deepen the connection between the customer and the image of the product.

 Of course, when shopping for clothes people don’t only rely on their emotions and their perceptions of how they will look or feel.
 They also need hard information which relates to the practical aspects of buying, wearing and caring for the garment in question.
 Essential information for all fashion product descriptions then includes:

 • What materials the garment is made from

 • Basic washing and drying instructions

 If you fail to provide this information then people may well go elsewhere to stock their wardrobe.
 On the flipside, if you do provide all of this and any other relevant information, then there’s a good chance that they’ll remember you the next time they’re looking for some new clothes.

 The effectiveness of a product description lies not only in its component parts, but in how they are combined.
 All of your product descriptions should be punchy and to the point, and while they should contain plenty of information they must do so succinctly to ensure that the customer does not lose interest.

 It’s also important that you not only create individual product descriptions that effectively sell each product, but that you keep the style and format of all of your product descriptions the same.
 This will help you to build a memorable brand that people will not only remember, but potentially recommend to their friends.

 Are your garment descriptions currently wearing thin?
-Get in touch with us today and our gifted product copywriters will help you add a little glitter and sparkle to your online range.
+Get in touch with us today and our gifted product description copywriters will help you add a little glitter and sparkle to your online range.